 The scope of this document is validation of both non-compressed and compressed digital video systems for spacecraft applications and space to ground transmission.
 This includes standard definition and high definition video signals.

-MPEG-4 Part 10 is part of the validation. .
+MPEG-4 Part 10 is part of the validation.
 For MPEG-4, compressed video data rates vary from 0.5 to 25 Mbps.

-JPEG2000 video compression for real-time transmission has not been tested.
-The DMI does not have a JPEG2000 transmission standard.
+JPEG2000 video compression for real-time transmission has not been utilized in any spaceflight system, but has been included in the DMI.
 The DMI references that JPEG2000 is not practical for transmission due to the higher bandwidth, compared to MPEG-4.
 JPEG2000 recordings will be transmitted by file transfer methods in use daily for all types of files.
-Protocols for JPEG 2000 transmission have only been recently standardized (Fall 2013).
+Protocols for JPEG 2000 transmission were standardized in Fall 2013, but true interoperability between different vendors has only been demonstrated in 2015.
 Because of this and the bandwidth requirements of JPEG2000, no implementations have been made of JPEG2000 in spacecraft and none are currently planned.
-When JPEG2000 transmission is a mature technology, it will be added to the DMI with a specification and this document amended for JPEG2000 validation.
+NASA conducted a JPEG2000 interoperability test in October 2015 with five vendors.
+The test demonstrated essentially full interoperability between 3 vendors’ hardware and partial interoperability with the others.
+As the companies involved in implementing this standard are still evolving their systems, this was an expected result.
+However, sufficient interoperability was demonstrated such that the MIA working group is recommending JPEG2000 transmission be included in the DMI.

 Spacecraft-to-spacecraft prototyping and validation are also not part of this yellow book.
 The DMI does not call out spacecraft-to-spacecraft as a separate operational scenario.
 Rather, the operational scenarios in the DMI can be applied to spacecraft-to-spacecraft as well as spacecraft-to-ground (3.4.1.7 and 3.4.2.2 of the DMI).
 The systems needed for transmission and reception of video signals falls beyond the scope of the DMI and are covered under other CCSDS protocols.